parthdarji55/personal-website/README.md

-hey, and welcome to my personal website. this websites foundations are from Trey Huffine and his gitconnected application; I highly suggest you check him out
+hey, and welcome to my personal website.
+This websites foundations are from Trey Huffine and his gitconnected application; I highly suggest you check him out